 We thought we might compile the “controls” matters into one section.
 Let’s take a closer look at each relevant control to see how you can best prepare:

-Do You Need Some On-the-Spot Help to Prepare for Your Upcoming SOC 1 Audit?
+Do You Need Some Help Preparing for a SOC 1 Audit?